m7a/bo-d5man2/README.md

     means of a REST (Representional State Transfer) interface.
     See `d5manapi` for details.
 `d5mantui`
-:   _Terminal User Interface_ as an interactive means to query the D5Man API.
+:   _Terminal User Interface_ as an interactive means to query for D5Man pages.
-    Currently, it provides a keyword-based search (only).
     See `d5mantui` for details.
 d5manexport
 :   Multiple programs to export a special instance of pandoc's Markdown by